Research

 This pre-registration report set out an analysis plan for the public goods game experiment embedded within the second wave of COVID-19 vaccine preference and Opinion Survey (or CANDOUR II study).
 The study involves a sample of 1200 residents from each of 18 countries interviewed via an anonymous online survey.

-• Ranked Conjoint Experiments: Design and Application (with Mats Ahrenshop and Spyros Kosmidis), 2023.
+• Ranked-choice conjoint experiments (with Mats Ahrenshop and Spyros Kosmidis), 2024.
 Abstract

-• Economic Beliefs and the Local Coronavirus Pandemic (with Raymond Duch and Peiran Jiao), 2021.
+• Economic Beliefs and the Local Coronavirus Pandemic [dormant] (with Raymond Duch and Peiran Jiao), 2021.
 Abstract

 Early in the pandemic, individuals in numerous countries experienced quite different rates of COVID-19 infections and deaths dependent on where they lived.
 This within-country variation offers an opportunity to study how the intensity of a catastrophic shock to systems affects individuals’ economic preferences – a topic without consensus in the literature.
 In April 2020, we conducted an online survey with approximately 1500 subjects in China, 800 in Chile, and 800 in Italy.
 Our sampling strategy deliberately sampled subjects with exposure to different levels of local COVID-19 infections.
 We find that respondents condition their behavior and economic preferences on this intensity – levels of COVID-19 preventive behavior are correlated with the intensity of community infections; exposure to intense infection rates correlates, positively, with risk aversion and patience; and, negatively, with other-regarding preferences.
 Using machine-learning to estimate individual-level effects, we find notable effect heterogeneity with respect to education levels.
 Finally, using multilevel regression and poststratification (MRP) we demonstrate province-level estimates of economic preferences for 107 Italian provinces.